ComputeCanada/wheels_builder/README.md

 `MODULE_BUILD_DEPS`         | Loads these modules for building the wheel.
 `MODULE_RUNTIME_DEPS`       | Loads these modules for building and testing the wheel.
 `MODULE_DEPS`               | **REMOVED** This variable is no longer used.
+`NUMPY_DEFAULT_VERSION`     | Compile wheels against an older version of numpy to avoid making them incompatible with slightly older versions.
+Will switch to `oldest-supported-numpy` metapackage in the future.
 `PACKAGE_DOWNLOAD_CMD`      | Custom download command, e.g. `git clone ...`. (default: `pip download --no-cache --no-binary \$PACKAGE_DOWNLOAD_ARGUMENT --no-deps \$PACKAGE_DOWNLOAD_ARGUMENT`)
 `PACKAGE_DOWNLOAD_ARGUMENT` | Additional argument to pass to `pip download`.
 `PACKAGE_DOWNLOAD_NAME`     | In case downloaded name is different from `$PACKAGE`, e.g. `v${VERSION}.tar.gz` (default: `$PACKAGE`)